asteroid-team/asteroid/docs/source/installation.rst

 This is an editable install (``-e`` flag), it means that source code changes (or branch switching) are automatically taken into account when importing asteroid.

+You can also use ``conda env create -f environment.yml`` to create a Conda env directly.